Salvatore Mancuso: Extradition to the United States

-After his extradition to the United States, Colombian paramilitary leader Salvatore Mancuso has continued to testify via satellite as part of the Justice and Peace process.
+After his extradition to the United States, Mancuso continued to testify via satellite as part of the Justice and Peace process.
 On November 18, 2008, Revista Semana reported on Mancuso's declarations about the 1997 El Aro massacre, in which he stated that the AUC had received logistical help from the Colombian military and police.

 Marcuso was released from prison in March 2020 after serving 12 of his 15-year sentence.
-The government of Colombia fears he will be deported to Italy, where he is a citizen, and escape justice for the more than 1,000 murders he committed.
-Marcuso's have suggested he might be killed if he were sent to Colombia.
+The government of Colombia feared he would be deported to Italy, where he is a citizen, and escape justice for the more than 1,000 murders he committed.
+Mancuso's lawyers suggested he might be killed if he were sent to Colombia.
 Colombia and Italy do not have an extradition treaty.

+He confessed to the Colombian justice system in 2023 in order to benefit from the transitional justice system and detailed the links between the State and the paramilitaries.
+He acknowledged the assassination of the humorist Jaime Garzón in 1998 on the orders of the Colombian army, the massacres of political opponents carried out jointly with the armed forces, his participation in the practice known as "false positives" by assassinating civilians that the military then passed off as guerrillas who had died in combat, the use of crematoria to make some of the victims disappear and mass graves in Venezuela containing hundreds of bodies that the unit he commanded made disappear.
+He also acknowledges that the paramilitaries helped elect Andrés Pastrana in 1998 and Álvaro Uribe in 2002.

+On February 27, 2024, Mancuso was extradited to Colombia after his requests to be sent to Italy instead were denied.
+He was surrendered to the custody of the Colombian authorities and is expected to ask for a reduced prison sentence in return for his cooperation in war crimes investigations.

 Venezuela operations

 Mancuso testified that in the early 2000s, the AUC had met with anti-Chavez factions in Venezuela to discuss the AUC possibly operating against the Chavez government.